dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 occasionally, a leader marks a position in the DAG a "proposal", 2F+1 **(Note, I believe F+1 suffice)** "vote" to confirm the proposal, and everything preceding the proposal becomes committed.
-Both proposals and votes are cast simply by injecting into transmissions a single value -- a view number -- which the DAG transport never has to wait for.
+Both proposals and votes are cast simply by injecting into transmissions a single value, a view number.

-This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
+Importantly, the DAG transport never waits for view numbers, it embeds in transmissions whatever value it already has.
-The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on a DAG can be made simple and highly performant at the same time.
+Fin is also extremely efficient: when the network is stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.

 The post is organized as follows: